If your team uses Jira Service Management (JSM) for support or IT, you’ve probably had this thought before: "Is it time to add another Jira agent?"

 -

-To get set up as a "Jira agent", a user needs a paid Jira Service Management license and to be assigned the "Service Desk Team" role in a specific project.
+To get set up as a "Jira agent", a user needs a Jira Service Management license and to be assigned the "Service Desk Team" role in a specific project.

 The core responsibilities and workflow of a Jira agent